-Consider now a satisfiable instance, and build a corresponding graph so that for all clause node, there is exactly one leaving edge.
-It appears that the expected return time from $t$ to itself satisfies $E_2\leq 77.$.
-To see this, one can aggregate all the clause nodes in one macro-node, and then define a Markov chain on three nodes that allows to derive a bound on the expected return time from $v_t $ to itself.
+Consider now a satisfiable instance, and build a corresponding graph so that for all clause nodes, there is exactly one leaving edge.
+It appears that the expected return time from $t$ to itself satisfies $E_2\leq 77.$ To see this, one can aggregate all the clause nodes in one macro-node, and then define a Markov chain on three nodes that allows us to derive a bound on the expected return time from $v_t $ to itself.
 This bound does not depend on $m$ because one can approximate the probabilities $m/(m+2)$ and $1/(m+2)$ that occur in the auxiliary Markov chain by one so that the bound remains true.
 Then, by bounding $c$ with $1/8>1/(100 m),$ one gets an upper bound on the expected return time.
 For the sake of conciseness, we skip the details of the calculations.

-To conclude, this is possible to find an edge assignment in the graph so that the pagerank is greater than $p=1/77$ if and only if the instance is satisfiable. \end{proof}
+To conclude the proof, it is possible to find an edge assignment in the graph so that the PageRank is greater than $p=1/77$ if and only if the original instance of 3SAT is satisfiable. \end{proof}

 We have tried to keep the NP-hardness proof as short as possible.
 Several variants are possible.
 In the above construction, each clause node has three parallel edges linking it to the node $t.$ This might seem not elegant, but it is not difficult to get rid of them by adding auxiliary nodes.
-Also, it is not difficult to get rid of self-loops by adding auxiliary nodes.
+Also, it is not difficult to get rid of the self-loops by adding auxiliary nodes.
 Finally we have not tried to optimize the factor $c=1/(100m),$ nor the bound on $E_2.$ An interesting question is whether a reduction is possible if the damping factor $c$ and the personalization vector $z$ cannot depend on the instance.